 Academics want to preserve video games.
-The game industry is fighting them in court.
+Copyright laws make it complicated.

 There are two separate but related legal considerations in the game preservation debate.
 The first is reckoning the access of academics with technological protection measures.
 These legal rights are designed to protect companies, ranging from video game publishers to manufacturers of lawn care machinery, to incentivize innovation by allowing them to capitalize on their work.
 Those protections exist regardless of whether a game is protected by copyright law.
 The second consideration concerns the standard copyright protections afforded to the rights holders of a game.

 Game makers have argued that enabling the access sought by the academics would economically harm their companies.
 The ESA has argued that even old games still hold value since they can be rereleased or remastered, noting as an example that thousands of older games are currently available on Microsoft’s Xbox marketplace for digital download.
-The ESA’s legal opponents have argued that such a stance allows the game industry to gatekeep which titles are made available or preserved, effectively limiting the study of gaming’s history.
+The academics have argued that such a stance allows the game industry to gatekeep which titles are made available or preserved, effectively limiting the study of gaming’s history.

 “Do we really want to erase that from history?”
 Lowood asked.
 “It’s a medium you can put alongside film and literature.
 It has that kind of impact. … Companies arguing for restrictions don’t see the cultural valuations of games.
 It’s a knee-jerk reaction to copying and protecting rights. … We’re interested to support the research and to teach courses on games.”